Mabi19/spaceshot/README.md

 ## Features
 - Proper (fractional) scaling support: snaps to device pixels and not logical pixels, which makes selections more precise
 - 10-bit image format support (saved as 16-bit PNGs) (note that this may require compositor configuration)
-- Integrated copying to clipboard (only in interactive modes)
+- Integrated copying to clipboard
 - Screenshots are only ever cropped (and never scaled)
 - Selection border is drawn outside the selection (so it's clear which pixels will end up in the final screenshot)
 - Sending notifications, with actions to open the result file, edit it, and view it in a file manager